liferay/liferay-frontend-projects/README.md

 4. Run `npm install` in the cloned/forked repository.
 5. Run `gulp` to build it.

 This will build the loader in 'dist' directory.
+There will be two versions:
+- loader.js - which comes with ES6 Promise [polyfill]((https://github.com/jakearchibald/es6-promise))
+- loader-pure.js - version without Promise polyfill.
+If you already have Promise polyfill in your project or you are only targeting browsers which support Promises natively, use this version.

+Both versions have minified versions too.

 How to run the demo?
 -------------
 1. The default configuration and the demo require a combo loader.
 Go to the folder, where you cloned the loader, then run `node combo.js`.
 This will run a combo handler on port 3000.
-2. Download [mongoose](https://github.com/cesanta/mongoose) or if you have brew just do `brew install mongoose`, then navigate to Loader folder and run mongoose with the following params:
+2. Download [mongoose](https://github.com/cesanta/mongoose) or if you have `brew` just do `brew install mongoose`, then navigate to Loader folder and run mongoose with the following params:
     `mongoose -listening_port 8080 -document_root dist`.
 3. Open a browser, for example Chrome and load  `http://localhost:8080/demo/`.
 Open the console and look for the messages.
 You will see that resouces are being loaded.